jaissica/learn-react/README.md

 1. The code snippet in “src/pages/qcomps/profile_mistake.js” has two mistakes.
 Identify and fix them.
 Add necessary imports in “src/pages/index.js” to load the component.
 Run the server and check in the browser.
+Answer 1.
+Mistake 1: The function was not returning anything, didn't have paranthesis.
+Mistake 2: Function should start with upper case letter
 2. Define a React component in “src/pages/qcomps/firstcomp.js” to render the following HTML content in the browser:
+Answer 2.